 In our experience, the only budget that works has three key elements:

-It’s realistic, and is based on actual expenses and income
+1. It’s realistic.
+Base it on actual expenses and income

 Each person in the relationship should not only feel peace of mind that there is consensus on day to day expenses, but also see the pay-off of working together.

 To ensure you and your partner are on the same page financially, it’s important to take some time out to go over your budget together – you can playfully refer to them as money meetings.
 This can be a time to review your goals, discuss any upcoming expenses, and address any concerns or money issues that may have come up.
 It’s vital that money doesn’t become a ‘set and forget’ matter, or left for just one person in the partnership to manage without prior agreement.